Cities

 Monthly rent (free sector)

 Free-sector free-market rents only; sociale-sector rentals are cheaper but typically have multi-year wait-lists.
-Furnished or short-stay rentals are usually 15–30% above these figures.
+Furnished or short-stay rentals are usually 15 to 30% above these figures.

 Other monthly expenses